 Honeycomb blinds can be supplied DIY no matter where you are in NZ.
 Or if you’d feel safer it was all measured and installed for you, we do cover most main centres.
 For the DIY characters among you, the pro measuring techniques are laid out below as well as how to securely install your new honeycomb blinds.
 Whether you’re DIY or require service, the first step is to supply measurements and ‘Get A Quote’.
 If you’re opting for us to install, the measurements don’t have to be super spot on, but I do encourage people to supply measurements initially to get an idea of whether you want to proceed.
 Hit the ‘Get A Quote’ link and let’s get started.

-To appreciate the difference and level of lasting quality these honeycomb blinds deliver over others, you may wish to visit our honeycomb blind showroom.
-At either 761 Great South Rd, Penrose, Auckland during weekdays, 9–4pm or 142 Newton St, Mt Maunganui.
-Get a feel for how honeycomb blinds look and operate.
+To appreciate the difference and level of lasting quality these honeycomb blinds deliver (over other options) you may wish to visit our honeycomb blind showroom.
+At either Unit 4, 761 Great South Rd, Penrose, Auckland during weekdays only (9–4pm) or 142 Newton St, Mt Maunganui during weekdays only (9–4:30pm).
+Get a feel for how our honeycomb blinds look and operate.
 View the available fabrics and colours to see what will work with your home's décor.
-Showroom visits are by appointment only, so someone is there for you.
-Please email your preferred visit time to firstname.lastname@example.org.
+Please email me when you might be visiting so I can advise Cynthia you'll be coming.

 Once the details have been decided and your order placed, honeycomb blinds will be manufactured and either delivered (DIY clients) or professionally installed for you (service clients) in around 3–4 working weeks.
 Honeycomb blinds are custom manufactured in China using high-grade materials and shipped to NZ.
 Once your honeycomb blinds are installed you will notice the superior warmth they deliver.
 Larger honeycomb blinds over 2400mm wide will need to be sea freighted at 6–7 weeks.

-Honeycomb blinds come in light-filtering fabrics or as blockout depending on which room of the house and your light control requirements.
-52 flavours all up; you can keep tones neutral or splash colour around.
+Honeycomb blind fabrics can be light-filtering or blockout.
+Choose depending on room type and your light control requirements.
+Plenty of options, so you can keep things neutral or go splashing colour around.

 No need to worry – you're in good hands and you have the ability to get this right.
 With the 'measure 3 times and pick the lowest measurement' rule you can't fail.
 You will get your honeycomb blinds right every time.
 'Inside the reveal' instructions and 'outside the reveal' instructions are available as downloadable PDF's, below.
 However for the most part honeycomb blinds are recommended to go 'inside the reveal' for a neat and most thermally efficient result.
 The following 3 steps are based on an inside fit...